 Joss Whedon directed the post-credits button at the end of Thor which served as a lead-in to The Avengers where Loki was confirmed to be returning as at least one of the antagonists.
 At the time, Whedon was rewriting The Avengers script by Zak Penn where at one point, the Red Skull could have been the main villain of the film.
 As we know now, Loki ended up being the headliner who led the alien invasion, but he answered to someone – Thanos (via his henchman, The Other).

-The followup Thor: The Dark World began shooting earlier this week in the UK and picks up where The Avengers left off with Loki in incarceration for his crimes against Asgard and Earth.
+The followup Thor: The Dark World began shooting in early September 2012 in the UK and picks up where The Avengers left off with Loki in incarceration for his crimes against Asgard and Earth.
 Loki’s story arc will explore new territory as Hiddleston’s character will show his sensitive side on his path to acceptance and redemption as Thor and co. face new and much greater threats across multiple realms.
-Where Loki and Tom Hiddleston go next, we’ll have to wait and see.
+Where Loki and Tom Hiddleston go next, we’ll have to wait and see…